icorson3/sass_workshop/README.md

   }
 ```

-Let's navigate to our browser and inspect the `h2` element on our `movie-index`.
+Let's navigate to our browser and inspect the `movie-show-link` element on our `movie-index`.
 When this sass code gets compiled, we see that it is automatically namespaced and if it is an actual property in CSS, it gets applied.
 It will try to compile, no matter what.
 For example, let's look at this in the browser:

 ```scss
  .movie-index {